Language skills in Luchazi

 - Mukua lembu = orator.

-- Mukua ku hiana lembu = eloquent orator.
+- Mukua ku hiana lembu = eloquent orator; skillful in whisper or incantation.

 - Vihandeka via kavumbi = gracious speech or talk.